sudo-rickroll/END-2.0/S5/README.md

 Here are few of the observations and comments that were noted during and after this task.
 <ol>
-  <li>Running this model on the dataset with no augmentations yielded the best Validation Accuracy of 34.42% while the Train accuracy was at 72.77.</li>
+  <li>Running this model with an LR of 0.0002 on the dataset with no augmentations yielded the best Validation Accuracy of 34.42% while the Train accuracy was at 72.77.</li>
-  <li>Running this model on the dataset with all the Random Augmentations (Random Insertion, Swap, Delete and Synonym Replacement) while producing 9 sentences per sentence in EDA and Back Translation augmentation on 500 Train Dataset samples yielded a maximum Validation Accuracy of 29% while the Train Accuracy was at 98%</li>
+  <li>Running this model with an LR of 0.0002 on the dataset with all the Random Augmentations (Random Insertion, Swap, Delete and Synonym Replacement) while producing 9 sentences per sentence in EDA and Back Translation augmentation on 500 Train Dataset samples yielded a maximum Validation Accuracy of 29% while the Train Accuracy was at 98%</li>
 </ol>

 Despite the first case having a higher best validation set accuracy than the current implementaion, in both the cases above, it can be seen that there is a lot of overfitting.
 Implementation of augmentation did not yield a desired higher level of accuracy but combining it with finetuning of the learning rate slightly regularized the model, resulting in a drastic reduction of overfitting.